martinbudden/MaybeCube/MC350/readme.md

 The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
 Some suppliers specify the total length of the lead screw, that is including the part that is inside the motor, so check how your supplier specifies the part before ordering.
-Another option is to order a lead screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.
+Another option is to order a motor with a lead screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

 For the MC350 variant I have specified an Ender-style 235x235mm print bed with 4 fixing bolts - this is because they are readily available and cheap.
 A better solution is to use an aluminium tooling plate drilled for a 3 point fixing and a